 Phase I: Drafting Teams that advance to the National LawMeet have the option to revise their original proposed agreement.
 Revised agreements must be submitted on or before March 9, 2018.
 Teams choosing not to revise their agreements must still re-submit their original agreement by March 9, 2018.
 A client conference call with take place on March 2, 2018.

-Phase III: Negotiations On Friday, March 31, 2017, fourteen (14) teams will gather at the National LawMeet at Sullivan & Cromwell LLP’s offices in New York City.
+Phase III: Negotiations On Friday, March 30, 2018, sixteen (16) teams will gather at the National LawMeet at Sullivan & Cromwell LLP’s offices in New York City.
 Each team will participate in two preliminary rounds where it will encounter the team whose draft agreement it previously marked-up and the team who marked up its draft agreement.

 A panel discussion will follow the final round of the LawMeet.
 The final round panel, the teams, and the audience will discuss the transaction, the draft agreements, and the team performances.
 The results of the LawMeet will be announced at the conclusion of the panel discussion.